 We found this bird supply store while shopping at the Broad Ripple Farmers Market.
 Later when we went down to pick up some birdseed and peanuts for our backyard feeders we saw these birds on the front of the building.
 Having her camera ready the Chief Photographer was able to snap this photo.

 Once we got to the Wisconsin Dells it was pretty late – we had dinner and turned in for the night.
 This was the large flamingo we came to town to find.
 The Dells are a great vacation spot.
 Lot’s to do if you have children in the family.
 We went on a couple river tours and enjoyed ourselves.
 It is a classic resort town — fudge and moccasin stores abound.

 In Madison Wisconsin we stayed the night at the Edgewater Hotel right on Lake Mendota.
 Our room overlooked the lake and we had dinner on the deck with a live band playing.
 One interesting thing about this hotel was the floors are backward.
 Our room was on the first floor and we had to go down to the 5th floor to get to the deck.
 I was a little confused when I went to get some ice.
-Oh, online healing and we got these giant metal birds called Dreamkeepers outside an office building.
+Oh, and we got these giant metal birds called Dreamkeepers outside an office building.

 On our way to the Door Peninsula in Wisconsin we were on a secondary road and noted these birds in a field.
 We made a quick U-turn and climbed out into a field to get these photos.
 This is what farmers must do to pass time during the winter when they have time on their hands.

 This stork was a nice find.
 There is a car wash in Vincennes that has several Big Things, this stork is one of them.
 I don’t know what’s in the water in Southwest Indiana (besides Calcium from all the limestone) but whatever it is, they do like Big Things.
 This was a researched find but turned out better than expected as some of the best finds do.